geraldelorm/viva/README.md

 # VIVA: Online Bus Ticket Reservation System

-This is a group project work that I'm working on with my fellow course mates throughout the semester.
-This is to enable us to demonstrate practically how to apply server-side scripting language (PHP) and MYSQL to build the backend of the application.
+This is a project work that I'm working on throughout the semester.
+This is to demonstrate practically how to apply server-side scripting language (PHP) and MYSQL to build the backend of the application.

-The name VIVA was coined to be the name of this transport service.
+The name VIVA was coined to be the name of this transport service provider.

 ### This system is to be implemented using PHP and MYSQL technologies.
 The specific objectives of this Online Bus Ticket Reservation System project are: